al-caveman/cavemancms/content_raw/hooton/article.md

       Monogamy is _exactly_ communism.
 No self-respecting capitalist should approve of this nonsense.

-      On the other hand, polygamy with, _optionally_, up to $4$ wives per man, allows achieving the 80-20 rule, where the top $20\%$ of men get to utilize $80\%$ of the women.
-IMO keeping an upper bound of $4$ wives is a good sweet-spot to ensure that men don't over-polygamize the society by marrying $100$s of its women.
+      On the other hand, polygamy with, _optionally_, up to $4$ wives per man.
+      $4$ as the upper bound for polygamy is the smallest number that allows for achieving the [petro:Petro principle] (aka the 80/20 rule), and the number that does not allow exceeding the Petro principle.
+E.g. as the top $20\%$ of men get to utilize $80\%$ of the women, but _not more_ than the Petro principle.

-      But most importantly, polygamy will resolve the issue of lame men that are not utilizing their available share of females that monogamy gives them.
-As polygamy will enable the men than are welling to marry multiple wives (up to $4$), and have larger families, to have the chance to do so _legally_.
+      While monogamy insists to violate the Petro principle by forcefully imposing the unnatural $1/1$ ratio, that has absolutely no merit in nature, nor in economical utility.

+      IMO, this communist principle (monogamy) is, in part, also responsible for the increase in adultery and fornication cases as monogamy is a false and unnatural idea (which
+      statistics show to be a cause of more than doubling the divorce risk).

+      As you see, monogamy is a lame and a false communist ideology that is in total odds against economical and natural principles.

     * _Stop promoting women to study or work_, as this is known to reduce the birth rate of the women who are inclined to study or work, which are